backstreetbrogrammer/11_JavaSpark/README.md

 #### Spark RDDs

-**RDD (Resilient Distributed Dataset)** is the fundamental data structure of Apache Spark which are an immutable collection of objects which computes on the different node of the cluster.
+**RDD (Resilient Distributed Dataset)** is the fundamental data structure of Apache Spark which are an immutable collection of objects which computes on the different nodes of the cluster.
 Each and every dataset in Spark RDD is logically partitioned across many servers so that they can be computed on different nodes of the cluster.

 RDD has these main features: